Kings Langley SurgeryTel: 01923 261035

 A Patient Guide to GP Services

-If you wish to register with the Practice, please download the form, below, and bring it to the surgery completed.
-One form is required for each registration.
-When you register you will also be asked to fill out a medical questionnaire.
-This is because it can take a considerable time for us to receive your medical records.
-There is an online version of this file too, which you may fill out and send to us.
-When you come to the surgery you will be asked to sign this form to confirm that the details are correct.
+If you wish to register with the Practice, please download the relevant questionnaire below, and bring it together with the GMS 1 registration form to the surgery - both must be completed.
+Separate forms are required for each registration.
+We ask you to complete a medical questionnaire because it can take a considerable time for us to receive your medical records.
 We also ask all patients over 16years to use our blood pressure machine for an up to date recording on registration.

 Please remember that to register with the surgery we must have a completed new patient questionnaire AND a GMS1 form for each person.